Discovering a new place for cycling in Stoke Park Woods, Bishopstoke

 Cycling UK funded trail checking and maintenance training that proved useful to the group, who now use the procedures outlined in the training.
 Several young volunteers also attended the training, encouraging the younger generation to take ownership of the park and learn how to build responsibly.

-The group hopes that the park will reduce antisocial behaviour and crime by offering an affordable, challenging activity for local young people, children and families that is fun, raises self-esteem, confidence and promotes better health, both mentally and physically.
+The group hopes that the park will reduce antisocial behaviour and crime by offering an affordable, challenging activity for local young people, children and families.
+They believe participation will be fun, raise self-esteem and confidence, and promotes better health both mentally and physically.
 Both Gary and Keith have noticed that these changes have been taking place already in the volunteers who’ve helped to shape the trails and test ride the resulting jumps and turns.

 Unfortunately, Dumbleton Bike Park has fallen into disuse through a lack of people available to maintain it.
 Despite this, the young people from Monty’s Bike Hub had a great time using the track, supervised under Gary’s watchful eye.
-Monty’s hopes to bring the youngsters back to Dumbleton Park, not just to ride the track, but also to show them how to repair and build up the trails, using Gary's and BPB’s expertise and knowledge.
+Monty’s hopes to bring the youngsters back to Dumbleton Park, not just to ride the track, but also to show them how to repair and build up the trails using Gary's and BPB’s experience.